Mir Sayyid Ali

-Self-portrait in Indian dress, signed by Mir Sayyid Ali, Los Angeles County Museum of Art, 1555-56.

 Mir Sayyid Ali (میرسید علی, Tabriz, 1510 – 1572) was a Persian miniature painter who was a leading artist of Persian miniatures before working under the Mughal dynasty in India, where he became one of the artists responsible for developing the style of Mughal painting, under Emperor Akbar.

 Family

 Born in Tabriz, Mir Sayyid Ali was the son of artist Mir Musavvir.
 Historian and chronicler Qazi Ahmed said that the son was more talented than his father, but the impact of Mir Musavvir did influence his work.

 Early works in Persia

 Miniature from Layla and Majnun (c.
 1540).

 Modern research suggests that Mir Sayyid Ali took part in the illustration of the famous Shahnameh of Shah Tahmasp created in 1525–1548 for Shah Tahmasp I (1514–1576).
 Two miniatures in it are attributed to Sayyid Ali's.
 He was also involved in the creation of lavish illustrations for the manuscript of the Khamsa of Nizami ("Five poems") created by the best artists of the Shah's kitabhane in 1539–1543 by order of Shah Tahmasp.
 Of the 14 miniatures his brush is credited with, four among them including "Layla and Majnun", bears the signature of the artist.
 The period around 1540, contains two remarkable works of the master: a picture of the elegant young man holding a letter disclosed, and a diptych (double frontispiece) for the Khamsa of Nizami with "Camp of nomads" on one sheet and "Evening Life Palace" (signed) on the other.